Skip Ribbon Commands

 https://www.law.umich.edu/special/exoneration/PublishingImages/Erie_County_NY.gif

-After Sweet put the children to bed, the three of them drank beer and smoked marijuana.
-Jefferson and Sweet went to her bedroom where they made love and fell asleep.
+After Sweet put the children to bed, she along with DiNicola and Jefferson drank beer and smoked marijuana.
+Later, Jefferson and Sweet went to her bedroom where they made love and fell asleep.
 DiNicola, 29, went to sleep on the sofa in the living room at the other end of the house.

-Sometime after midnight, DiNicola was awakened by a fire and heavy smoke in the vicinity of a stereo system and he yelled for Jefferson and Sweet to get out.
-DiNicola was able to help Jefferson’s mother, Cora, escape from the second floor, but 42-year-old Eugene Pitts died.
+Sometime after midnight, DiNicola was awakened by a fire and heavy smoke in the vicinity of a stereo system.
+He yelled for Jefferson and Sweet to get out.
+DiNicola was able to help Jefferson’s mother, Cora, escape from the second floor, but Pitts died.

 Heavy smoke and flames prevented anyone from getting near the bedroom where Sweet’s two children, four-year-old Geoffrey and eight-year-old Alissa, were asleep.
 Both died of smoke inhalation.